CityOfStanton/ParksAndRecreations/Rules/LeagueRules/AdultSoftball/README.md

 5. Females are not allowed to pitch or play 3rd base.

+6. Rosters can be modified until the first start time of the 3 week of games.
+After this time, modifications must go through the commissioner and be approved by a majority vote of team captains, excluding the captain of the team requesting the roster modification.

 ### Uniforms

 1. Shirts will be provided as part of the entry fee.
-This will be a colored dri-fit shirt with the Stanton Parks & Rec logo on the front and a number on the back.
+This will be a dri-fit shirt that matches the team color with the team name and Stanton Parks & Rec logo on the front and a number on the back.

 2. Teams may bring their own uniforms, but they all must match.
 There will be no discount if a team supplies their own uniform.